Robinlovelace/open-gat/README.md

 Each of these stages, illustrated in Figure
 <a href="#fig:schematic">1.1</a>, has geographic components.
 The
-3<sup>rd</sup> stage, can refer to at least three distinct processes: the ‘four stage’ transport model (left box); statistical modelling (central box) or geographic analysis and modelling (right box, Figure
+3<sup>rd</sup> stage, can refer to at least three distinct processes: the ‘four stage’ transport model (left box); scenario modelling (central box) or geographic analysis and modelling (right box, Figure
 <a href="#fig:schematic">1.1</a>).
 The wider point is that geographic
 techniques can supplement and in some cases replace traditional modelling, and the classic four stage transport model.
 Many of the